ARTICLE I. Name

 Section 4.
 The general responsibilities and duties of the Council will be divided among all Council Members as determined by the Council itself and consistent with the By-laws.

 Section 5.
-Notwithstanding any other section of Article V, elected council members may confirm additional non-elected members to the council in accordance with provisions as specified in the By-laws.
+Notwithstanding section 1 of Article V, elected council members may confirm additional non-elected members to the council in accordance with provisions as specified in the By-laws.

 ARTICLE VI.
 Regional Assemblies